 The long goodbye!?”

-Mike‘s Emeli Sande cover of Read All About It shows him singing lyrics off paper, which is not exciting to me.
+Mike‘s Emeli Sande cover of Read All About It shows him singing the paper’s lyrics, which is not exciting to me.

 His song Promises reveals faults with his English which blurs some lyrics here.
 This very appealing song creates another problem I sometimes see lately: kids singing “adult experience” songs.
 After an emotional first minute, Promises moves into a Hip-Hop mode, Mike dressed appropriately.
 The visual toggles between realistic Bahnhoff shots and fantasy backgrounds.